laser/cloudformation-fargate-codepipeline-ecs-refarch/README.md

 ### TODO

 - [x] RDS instance + app to read database
+- [ ] provision an IAM user for CI and add AmazonEC2ContainerRegistryFullAccess policy
 - [ ] one-off task to run migrations before updating service
 - [ ] tailing (or equivalent) CloudWatch logs example
 - [ ] modify healthcheck to help differentiate from user requests in the logs